Sanibel & Captiva Islands, Florida

 Those who come enjoy beaches, swimming, dining out, golfing, sightseeing, bicycle riding, motorcycle riding, parasailing, kayaking, boating and other attractions.

-The Garvin Law Firm’s Sanibel personal injury attorneys recognize that accidents and injuries are often the last thing on visitors’ minds when they arrive for a getaway.
+The Garvin Injury Law’s Sanibel personal injury attorneys recognize that accidents and injuries are often the last thing on visitors’ minds when they arrive for a getaway.
 While this is known for being a quiet, relatively safe and secluded refuge, it’s not immune to careless drivers and negligent property owners, which are the two most common defendants in Sanibel injury cases.
 In some cases where boats or vehicles malfunction, product manufacturers could be held accountable too.
 Our injury lawyers represent those who have been injured on Sanibel due to:

 - Car accidents;

 - Pedestrian accidents;

 - Inadequate security/ criminal attack.

 Except for product liability cases, these claims are predicated on a legal theory known as negligence.
 The fact that you were hurt on vacation in Florida isn’t enough to ensure you can receive compensation.
 To establish negligence in a injury lawsuit based on an accident in Sanibel, our personal injury lawyers need to show the defendant: